MonolithInd/suicideCrypt/README.md

 for a container type volume you will also be prompted for

 * Container size e.g 200m, 3g etc.
-* Location to store the container file. *note* please make sure the target volume is large enough to hold the container you are making.
+* Location to store the container file. *note* please make sure the target volume is large enough to hold the container you are making. e.g /usr/local/share/containers

 The software will then display a summary of the choices you have made and ask if you wish to continue.::